Top 3 Nutrition Essentials of Optimal Baseball Performance

 - White rice

-Protein: While protein is essential for recovery, it takes longer to digest – so you don’t want to eat too much before a baseball game.
-Consume between 20 – 30 grams when eating 3 – 4 hours before an event, but limit this macronutrient to no more than about 10-20 grams when eating 1 – 2 hours before an event.
+Protein: While protein is essential for recovery, it takes longer to digest – so you don’t want to eat too much before a practice, workout, or game.
+Consume between 20 – 30 grams (about a palm sized piece of chicken) when eating 3 – 4 hours before an event, but limit this macronutrient to no more than about 10-20 grams when eating 1 – 2 hours before an event.
 Protein is also essential for muscle recovery, making it important for baseball players.

 - Lean Protein Choices:

 - Lean cuts of steak or ground beef